*** VAT free OVERSEAS shipping *** SALE NOW ON *** 20% off all racks. FREE UK DELIVERY over £100.00 with code FREEDEL100

 What’s the best way to store a blow up paddle board, canoe or dinghy

-The hooks are heavy duty as well so you can hang heavy things like a blow up kayak, canoe or paddleboard on the rack in its pack-away bag.
+The hooks on the GearHooks rack are heavy duty so you can hang heavy things like a blow up kayak, canoe or paddleboard on the rack in its pack-away bag.
 Heavy things should be hung closest to the wall but if you have long straps on the bag, or if each item is around 10 kilos, then you can hang a couple of inflatables on the same hook.

 How to store rigid canoes and Kayaks